Osaka reveals 'bouts of depression' after shock French Open withdrawal - RFI

 "At every press conference she's told she has a bad record on clay.

 "When she lost in Rome, she was not OK mentally.
-She was completely shattered and I think everyone's remarks and opinions have gotten to her head and she herself believed that she was bad on clay."
+She was completely shattered and I think everyone's remarks and opinions have gotten to her head."

 America's Sonia Kenin, meanwhile, said she sympathised.